AWS Global Infrastructure

 DevOps

 • The term DevOps is a combination of two words namely Development and Operations.
-DevOps is a practice that allows a single team to manage the entire application development life cycle, that is, development, testing, deployment, and operations.
+DevOps is a practice that allows a single team to manage the entire application development lifecycle of DevOps, that is, development, testing, deployment, and operations.

-• The aim of DevOps is to shorten the system’s development life cycle while delivering features, fixes, and updates frequently in close alignment with business objectives.
+• The aim of DevOps is to shorten the system’s development lifecycle of DevOps while delivering features, fixes, and updates frequently in close alignment with business objectives.

 • DevOps is a software development approach through which superior quality software can be developed quickly and with more reliability.
 It consists of various stages such as continuous development, continuous integration, continuous testing, continuous deployment, and continuous monitoring.